Kmeakin/walrus-report/src/20-reference.md

     let date = (01, 01, 1970);
     let position = (0, 0, 0);
     let description = "something happened";
-    print_event(date, position, description); // Order of arguments is incorrect,
+    print_event(position, date, description); // Order of arguments is incorrect,
                                               // but no error is indicated }
 ```